PascalLG/nubo-hs/README.md

 ### Client

-The client is available as a macOS package for the macOS platform, and as a Debian package for the Linux platform.
+The client is available as a macOS package for the macOS platform and as a Debian package for the Linux platform.
 To install it:

 * Open your server URL in a browser.
 * Enter your cloud password to log in.
-* At the bottom of the page, a section should provide installation instructions and a link to download the client for your platform.
+* At the bottom of the page, a section should provide a link to download the package for your platform.
-* Open a terminal.
-* Type ``nubo`` and hit enter to check it runs properly.
+* Once downloaded, install that package the usual way.

 You now have to create a nubo drive.
 This is the special folder that will be synchronised with your cloud.